Optimization and Problem Solving of Pandora FMS

 • altitude_base: Numeric value.
 It is the altitude geographic area to be used to define fictitious agents.

 • position_radius: Numeric value.
-Defines the radius of the circumference in which the geographic position of the fictitious agent will be set (randomly and based on the parameters latitude_base and longitude_base).
+It defines the radius of the circumference in which the geographic position of the fictitious agent will be set (randomly and based on parameters latitude_base and longitude_base).

 The definition of one module in the script configuration file.
-If remote configuration has been activated, it will also be the same.
+If remote configuration was enabled, it will also be the same.
 It is:

 module_begin